 A gorilla permit in Rwanda still stands as the most expensive among all gorilla trekking destinations.
 At 1500$ per person per trek, Rwanda’s permit is way more costly than Uganda and D.R.
 Congo which are 600$ and 400$ respectively.

-This increase came about since May 2017 when Rwanda doubled its gorilla permit costs from 750$ to 1500$ as a way of attracting luxury tourism and enhancing conservation.
+This increase came in May 2017 when Rwanda doubled its gorilla permit costs from 750$ to 1500$ as a way of attracting luxury tourism and enhancing conservation.
 However, tourists who stay for three or more days visiting the gorillas, plus other 2 national parks are offered 30% discount, while visitors attending Conferences, meetings and events and also opt for gorilla trekking are eligible to 15% discount on each permit bought.

 Only individuals aged 15 years and above are eligible to purchase a gorilla permit in Rwanda, and the time of trekking is highly restricted to only 1 hour.
 This one hour encounter offers trekkers an up-close meeting with the gentle giants in their natural habitat.
 In case of cancellation before the date of gorilla tracking, Rwanda development board refunds up to 50% of permit cost.